 When the right-hand side of (3) is positive, the energy budget is in surplus, heat is accumulated, and the temperature increases.
 Vice versa, if the energy budget has a deficit, heat is lost, and the temperature falls.
 When discussing climate change, the variable F is typically called forcing and it is then defined as the change in the energy budget caused by human activities.
-The parameter $\sigma$ is (inversely) related to the heat capacity of the system for which the energy budget is defined and determines how fast the temperature changes for a given imbalance of the energy budget.W
+The parameter σ is (inversely) related to the heat capacity of the system for which the energy budget is defined and determines how fast the temperature changes for a given imbalance of the energy budget.

 We can use Eq.
 (3) to find how much the temperature needs to rise before the system reaches a new steady state, ie, when the temperature has settled down to a constant.
 Such an equilibrium requires that the energy budget has become balanced, so that the term in parenthesis in (3) again has become zero.
 Let the steady-state temperature associated with a forcing F be denoted T(F).
-At T(F), the temperature is constant, which requires that the energy budget is balanced, ie, that $F - \kappa T(F) = 0$ .
-Thus,
+At T(F), the temperature is constant, which requires that the energy budget is balanced, ie, that $F - \kappa T(F) = 0$.
+Thus, p0255 Furthermore, the path of the temperature is given by np0120 The heat capacity of the atmosphere is much lower than that of the oceans, an issue we will return to below.

-$$T(F) = \frac{F}{\kappa}.$$ (4)
+$$T(F) = \frac{F}{\kappa}.\tag{4}$$